 This option avoids traffic entirely and is often the fastest choice during peak hours.

-Best suited for: Rush hour arrivals, lighter luggage, and destinations near rail lines.
+Best for: Rush hour arrivals, lighter luggage, and destinations near rail lines.

 Taxis from Suvarnabhumi Airport

-Taxis are convenient for door-to-door travel, especially with luggage.
+Taxis are convenient for door-to-door travel, especially if you’re carrying luggage.

 Fares are metered, plus: